Chronic pancreatitis

 Chronic pancreatitis is a long-standing inflammation of the pancreas that alters the organ's normal structure and functions.
 It can present as episodes of acute inflammation in a previously injured pancreas, or as chronic damage with persistent pain or malabsorption.
 It is a disease process characterized by irreversible damage to the pancreas as distinct from reversible changes in acute pancreatitis.
+Tobacco smoke and alcohol misuse are two of the most frequently implicated causes, and the two risk factors are thought to have a synergistic effect with regards to the development of chronic pancreatitis.
+Chronic pancreatitis is a risk factor for the development of pancreatic cancer.